malrase/malrase.github.io/source/city-guides/prague/index.markdown

 Lots of dumplings, cabbage, stewed meats. [picture] There's a surprising amount of rabbit on menus over here.
 It's nice when "unconventional" meats (I use quotes as it's relative to North American food) are regularly on the menu.
 I usually eat way too much lamb when I'm in Europe.

-Our favourite Czech restaurant so far was [Rainer Maria Rilke](http://www.rmrilke.cz/) (which is conveniently just by [Hemingway Bar!](/blog/2014/06/20/hemingway-bar-prague)).
+Our favourite Czech restaurant so far was [La Degustation]().

+For something cheaper and more traditional, try out [Rainer Maria Rilke](http://www.rmrilke.cz/) (which is conveniently just by [Hemingway Bar](/blog/2014/06/20/hemingway-bar-prague)).
 Other good places are [U Medvídků](http://www.umedvidku.cz/index.php/en/) or [Restaurace Ostrovní](http://www.restauraceostrovni.cz/en/).

 There's also a number of great non-Czech restaurants, especially French and Italian cuisine.
 On the French side of things, the best we've eaten has been at [Renommé](http://renomme.cz/).
 We had a beautiful salmon-dill tartare and foie gras to start.
 We've been eating so much foie gras on this trip as you can [no longer buy it in California](http://en.wikipedia.org/wiki/California_foie_gras_law).
 For our main, Hampton got their hamburger (yes, I know that's not French, but whatever) and it was incredible.
 Layers of bacon, cheese, caramelised onions, truffle mayonnaise.
 I got the rabbit (duh), mainly for the herb spaetzle.
 The richness of the rabbit was cut with the herbiness of the spaetzle and it was amazing.